CTF Challenges, HackTheBox

 We uploaded the newly crafted payload to find that it was uploaded although the Avatar now get broken as shown in image below.

-The file uploaded is a double Extension with the php extension followed by a png extension.
-Before Submitting using the Save Changes capture the request using Burp Suite.
-Since there is a Client-Side Verification of the Extension, as we have Clicked on the Save Changes that verification is bypassed.
+The user uploads a file that has a double Extension with the php extension followed by a png extension.
+Before submitting using the Save Changes, capture the request using Burp Suite.
+Since the Client-Side Verification of the Extension exists, clicking on the Save Changes bypasses that verification.
 But in order to execute the payload, we actually need it to be of proper extension.

-We changed the extension to php as shown in the image below and forward the request to the server to see if the file gets uploaded properly or not.
+We changed the extension to php as shown in the image below and forwarded the request to the server to see if the file uploads properly or not.

 We tried to find the URL from that broken Avatar Image that we saw earlier and it hinted that the URL must have the passage.htb as hosts.
 So, we edit our /etc/hosts/ file to add passage.htb.